Cris Miró

-As the first travesti celebrity in Argentina, she caused a media sensation and paved the way for the visibility of the transgender community in local society.
+Although she was not the first trans woman or travesti in the history of Argentine showbusiness (with precursors like Vanessa Show and Evelyn), Miró became the first to become famous nation-wide and enter the mainstream, which caused a media sensation and paved the way for the visibility of the transgender community in local society.
 Nevertheless, her figure was initially questioned by some members of the burgeoning travesti activism movement, who resented the unequal treatment she received compared to most trans people.
 She is now regarded as a symbol of the Argentine 1990s.

 Early life

 Cris Miró was born on 16 September 1965, in Buenos Aires to a retired military man and a housewife.

 Although assigned male at birth, Miró was effeminate from a very young age.
 Her brother Esteban Virguez described Miró's childhood as a little boy: "Cris was different since he was born, (...) he did not like football, he played with dolls and my dad was the typical macho of those times and Cris was like a girl, when we were walking down the street they always confused him with a girl.
 At that time we were ashamed, somehow my dad and I tried to hide it.
 Not my mother, Cris identified with my mother, he saw her shoes, her dresses.
 It bothered us."

 After finishing secondary school, Miró began studying dentistry at the University of Buenos Aires.

 She studied dance at Julio Bocca's school and acting with Alejandra Boero at the same time that she studied dentistry.